Eugeny/reconfigure/docs/source/docs/architecture/trees.rst

 Config text
 ===========

 This is a raw content, as read from the config file.
-It is fed to :ref:`Parsers` to produce the :ref:`Node trees`.
+It is fed to :ref:`Parsers` to produce the :ref:`Node trees<node-tree>`.

-.. _Node trees:
+.. _node-tree:

 Node trees
 ==========